sushant-seet/RealTimeSafetyKitDetection/README.md

 # RealTimeSafetyKitDetection
-This a repository to build a real time safety kit detection (Ex.
-Helmet, Safety vest and Goggles etc.)  which an be integrated in CCTV cameras of a factory.
+This a repository to build a real time safety kit (Ex.
+Helmet, Safety vest and Goggles etc.) detection tool using OpenCV and Deep learning which can be integrated in CCTV cameras of a factory.